 - Use effective communication skills in teaching or leading

 - Formulate a teaching and/or leadership philosophy that reflects professionalism, integrity and ethical standards

 - Use a leadership development plan to guide professional growth

 - Contribute to the analysis of scholarly works through the evaluation of evidence-based literature

 Please note that many countries have their own accrediting and licensing bodies, and degree recognition and licensure differ from country to country.
 Additionally, there are a number of countries that do not recognize online degrees for employment or promotion purposes, particularly government agency employment or promotion.
 University programs are designed to meet accreditation, licensure and other requirements in the United States.
 If you reside outside of the United States, it is important that you review and understand the requirements of your country of residence to confirm licensure requirements, as well as recognition of your program for employment or promotion purposes in those countries.

-*Please note that the program typically takes 4 years to complete, based off the most recent 2-year graduate data (2016-2017 and 2017-2018); however, individual experiences will vary based on factors including, but not limited to: individual progression, part‐time vs. full‐time enrollment, credits transferred, changing specializations, unsuccessful course completion, leaves of absence or other personal circumstances.
+*Please note that the program typically takes 4 years and 4 months to complete, based off the most recent 2-year graduate data (2017-2018 and 2018-2019); however, individual experiences will vary based on factors including, but not limited to: individual progression, part‐time vs. full‐time enrollment, credits transferred, changing specializations, unsuccessful course completion, leaves of absence or other personal circumstances.